 Achieve Homework Assignments: Each content module we cover will have associated online homeworks for each assigned chapter through Achieve.
 Achieve will help you with mastering concepts for exams, and you should think about these assignments as a means of cementing concepts and practicing for the multiple choice portion of your exams.
 Reading the textbook will be of great assistance in completing these assignments, and I recommend that you engage with the readings before starting Achieve.
 Achieve homeworks will be due weekly, on Saturday at 11:59 PM.
 You must submit your own Achieve assignments, but collaboration with other students is allowed.
 Simply copying answers from others, or from online sources, is a violation of the UNC honor code.
+At the end of the semester, your 2 lowest Achieve grades will be dropped (roughly equivalent to 1 week of course content).
 There are a few Achieve features that I want to note for you: